 Michael Fayard is a Honolulu personal injury attorney with years of experience helping people after they suffer bodily injuries in accidents.
 When those accidents are someone else’s fault, he helps injury victims demand fair compensation.
 He has a track record of getting favorable results for his clients.

-Attorney Fayard represents injury victims after:
+Attorney Fayard represents injury victims in Hawaii after:

 If you ask for compensation, it’s your responsibility to prove the other person or business was at fault.

 In most cases, this means proving negligence, which has four parts:

 Generally, everyone must act as a reasonably prudent person would under the circumstances.
 This is an objective standard.
 A person either acted reasonably or didn’t.
 The other person’s breach of duty might be a legal violation, too.
 For example, speeding is illegal and a breach of duty.
 That being said, someone can breach their duty of care without violating traffic or criminal law.